Egypt and weapons of mass destruction: Nuclear weapons program

 Egypt is not known to have pursued a dedicated nuclear weapons program since the Egyptian Revolution of 1952.
 It began its nuclear program in 1954 which expanded to include Russian 2MW nuclear research reactor ETRR-1 that was opened by President Gamal Abdel-Nasser at Inchass in 1961.
 Further development in its nuclear program was stopped in 1967 after the Six Day War.

 In addition, in 1992 Egypt acquired a more powerful 22MW multi-purpose research reactor ETRR-2 from Argentina.

 Egypt signed the Nuclear Non-Proliferation Treaty in 1968, which it did not ratify until 1981.
-It has since 1974 worked to make North Africa, West Asia and the Mediterranean nuclear weapons free zone.
+It has since 1974 worked to make North Africa, West Asia and the Mediterranean a nuclear weapons free zone.

 At the time of the 1973 October War, Egypt was reported by Aviation Week to have hosted Soviet crewed and controlled nuclear Scud surface to surface missiles to provide a local nuclear deterrent as part of its preparations to attack nuclear armed Israel.